bjoernager/u8c/README.md

 # u8c

-[*u8c*](https://mandelbrot.dk/delta/u8c) is a free and open-source C-based library for transforming Unicode codepoints to and from UTF-8 bytes.
+[*u8c*](https://mandelbrot.dk/delta/u8c) is a free and open-source C-based library for transforming Unicode codepoints, as well as encoding them into UTF-8, even on implementations that use a different 32 bit encoding.

 ## Copyright & License